Is the AA Program a Procrustean Bed?

 Twelve Steps and Twelve Traditions pg.
 96 (and note the exceptional use of the lower case “power” rather than “Power” here.
 No accident, that.)

 Frank M. lives in Los Angeles, California, with his wife, and works in the entertainment industry.
 He grew up and went to school in the San Francisco Bay Area.
-Frank has traveled the world performing live on stage for over thirty years.
-He is a practicing Buddhist and fond of Stoic philosophy.
+Frank is a practicing Buddhist and fond of Stoic philosophy.
 A quote from Frank: “I’m working hard to apply at least a small percentage of what I’ve learned in recovery to my daily life.
 Sometimes I actually succeed.”
 You can read Frank’s other posts on AA Agnostica here: The Willow Tree Bark and An Atheist’s Guide to 12-Step Recovery.